Hawke922/movie-app/README.md

 ## Deployment
 The application can be deployed to a static hosting service such as Netlify or GitHub Pages.
 To deploy, run `npm run build` to create the production build, then upload the contents of the dist folder to your hosting service.

-## Conclusion
-This is a simple but functional React application that demonstrates the use of several key features and libraries of the React ecosystem, including React Context, React Hooks, HOC and React Router.
-Local storage functionality was implemented just for demonstration purposes.